Léger (company)

-Léger is a Canadian-owned market research and analytics company.
-It claims to be one of the largest of its kind in the country with more than 600 employees in eight Canadian and US offices.
+Léger (known as Léger & Léger from 1986 to 1996 and Léger Marketing from 1996 to 2013) is a Canadian family-owned market research and analytics company.
+It has more than 600 employees in eight Canadian and US offices.
 The company was founded in 1986 by the father and son duo Marcel Léger, former environment minister of Quebec, and economist Jean-Marc Léger.
-Previously known as Léger & Léger (1986–1996) and Léger Marketing (1996–2013), it is now led solely by Jean-Marc Léger.
+It is now led solely by Jean-Marc Léger.